sem-js/semjs-slides/slides/rochester-fullstack.md

 ## Rochester Full Stack (RFS)
-### Tuesday, November 14th at the Rochester Fire Department
+### Tomorrow at the Rochester Fire Department

-#### Hosted by Caroline Spencer and friends
+Trivia Night!

-Let's code together - An introduction to functional programming with Mark LeMerise
+Questions will cover a wide range of Tech, Pop-Culture, and some random trivia.